yxwzaxns/recorder/src/phpmyadmin/doc/html/_sources/faq.txt

 You can now access a bookmark dropdown on each page, the query box appears on for that database.

-You can also have, inside the query, placeholders for variables.
+You can also have, inside the query, a placeholder for a variable.
-This is done by inserting into the query SQL comments between ``/*`` and ``*/``.
-Inside the comments, the special strings ``[VARIABLE{variable-number}]`` is used.
+This is done by inserting into the query a SQL comment between ``/*`` and ``*/``.
+Inside the comment, the special string ``[VARIABLE]`` is used.
-Be aware that the whole query minus the SQL comments must be valid by itself, otherwise you won't be able to store it as a bookmark.
+Be aware that the whole query minus the SQL comment must be valid by itself, otherwise you won't be able to store it as a bookmark.

-When you execute the bookmark, everything typed into the *Variables* input boxes on the query box page will replace the strings ``/*[VARIABLE{variable-number}]*/`` in your stored query.
+When you execute the bookmark, everything typed into the *value* input box on the query box page will replace the string ``/*[VARIABLE]*/`` in your stored query.

-Also remember, that everything else inside the ``/*[VARIABLE{variable-number}]*/`` string for your query will remain the way it is, but will be stripped of the ``/**/`` chars.
+Also remember, that everything else inside the ``/*[VARIABLE]*/`` string for your query will remain the way it is, but will be stripped of the ``/**/`` chars.
 So you can use:

 .. code-block:: mysql

-    /*, [VARIABLE1] AS myname */
+    /*, [VARIABLE] AS myname */

 which will be expanded to

 .. code-block:: mysql

-    , VARIABLE1 as myname
+    , VARIABLE as myname

-in your query, where VARIABLE1 is the string you entered in the Variable 1 input box.
+in your query, where VARIABLE is the string you entered in the input box.
+If an empty string is provided, no replacements are made.

 A more complex example.
 Say you have stored this query:

 .. code-block:: mysql

-    SELECT Name, Address FROM addresses WHERE 1 /* AND Name LIKE '%[VARIABLE1]%' */
+    SELECT Name, Address FROM addresses WHERE 1 /* AND Name LIKE '%[VARIABLE]%' */

 Say, you now enter "phpMyAdmin" as the variable for the stored query, the full query will be:

 .. code-block:: mysql

     SELECT Name, Address FROM addresses WHERE 1 AND Name LIKE '%phpMyAdmin%'

+You can use multiple occurrences of ``/*[VARIABLE]*/`` in a single query (that is, multiple occurrences of the *same* variable).

 **NOTE THE ABSENCE OF SPACES** inside the ``/**/`` construct.
 Any spaces inserted there will be later also inserted as spaces in your query and may lead to unexpected results especially when using the variable expansion inside of a "LIKE ''" expression.

+Your initial query which is going to be stored as a bookmark has to yield at least one result row so you can store the bookmark.
+You may have that to work around using well positioned ``/**/`` comments.

 .. _faq6_19: